MicrosoftDocs/Advertising-docs/BingAds/scripts/includes/operators.md

 ### Operators
-The operator that you use in a condition call depends on the column's type.
+The operator that you use depends on the column's type.
 Operators are case-sensitive.
-For example, "starts\_with" won't work (you must use STARTS_WITH).
+For example, "starts\_with" doesn't work (you must use STARTS_WITH).

 For Integer and Long columns: